Where We Be

 also visible, all much reduced in size from the

-ldest photos taken of them in the early 1900s.
+oldest photos taken of them in the early 1900s.

-This is the first time we've gone on a ranger led
+This is the first time we've gone on a ranger-led

+hike.
 We enjoyed the ranger's insights on alpine

-, and it was a comfort having
+plants and animals, and it was a comfort having

 him around once the grizzly and her two cubs

-.
+were sighted.
 We watched from a safe distance

-mama charged down a steep slope
+as the mama charged down a steep slope

 towards the trail, apparently in an attempt to